ashutoshmjain/gita/src/how.md

 ![Search mdBook](./search.png)

 For example - if I search for `Siva`, as shown in the graphic above, it gives me the name of the book (`Mathura` in this case, the name of the chapter (Prologue),  and finally it shows me the name of the heading with in the sections.
 When you click on the search result , not only does it take to the appropriate section, it highlights the 'search term' in blue color for easy attention.

-### Icons and navigation ..

-As far as the features go, you can:

-- toggle the chapter menu by clicking on the cheeseburger menu on top left: <i class="fa fa-fw fa-bars"></i>
-- search the book using the magnifying glass: <i class="fa fa-fw fa-search"></i>
-- turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i>
-- You can also navigate by using your keyboard's left and right arrows.
-- On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the source code lives.

 ### Theme
 The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
 A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
 Since this is the only theme I test-review from experience standpoint (before publishing), I have restricted other mdBook standard themes[^theme], such as `ayu` , `navy` etc.